Last Updated: May 09, 2019 Views: 72

-Even better, this record for a Libensky and Brychtova piece shows not only that the piece was purchased with funds from James B. Flaws and Marcia D. Weber (credit line), but it also gives a list of former owners, along with the dates they owned the piece (provenance).
+Even better, the record for Through the Cone by Stanislav Libensky and Jaroslava Brychtova not only shows that the piece was purchased with funds from James B. Flaws and Marcia D. Weber (credit line), but also gives a list of former owners along with the dates they owned the piece (provenance).

 If you are unable to find information about the piece you’re interested in, you can contact our curatorial department through their online form (https://www.cmog.org/glass-questions).
 They might be able to tell you a little more.